pagekit/docs/guide-theme.md

 **Note** Check out the `hello` theme we've prepared for you.
 Apart from the basic structure, that package also includes examples of the functionality we will explain in this tutorial.

 To get started, create an empty folder `/themes/mytheme`.
 Create three empty files `theme.json` and `theme.php` and `templates/template.razr`.
-This is the minimal set of files needed for a theme, though we still need to add some content before the theme will be available in Pagekit's backend.
+This is the minimal set of files needed for a theme, though we still need to add some content before the theme will be available in Pagekit's back end.

 ![Generated file structure](images/guide-theme-files-minimal.png)